 Built-in climate resilience through passive design, reduced water consumption, mitigating flood risk, and reducing the urban heat island effect (occurs when natural surfaces are replaced with pavements and buildings)

-Providing biodiverse green infrastructure in and around the building to provide a haven floor local flora and fauna
+Providing biodiverse green infrastructure in and around the building to provide a haven for local flora and fauna

 Green roofs and terraces will deliver a Biodiversity Net Gain